justinlouau/surveys/index.md

 **Semester 2 2022**
 - *Coming Soon*

-I also occasionally conduct anonomous surveys of my classes outside of these period where I feel nessesary, and may release those if I find anything interesting.
+I also occasionally conduct anonymous surveys of my classes outside of official survey periods where I feel necessary, and may release those if I find anything interesting.